I Want To...

 Research Interests: Neuroimmunology; Brain disorders; Gene expression mechanisms; Intercellular communication.

 Shinichi Kano is an Assistant Professor in the Department of Psychiatry and Behavioral Sciences.
 Dr. Kano is a scientist with dual expertise in immunology and psychiatry.
-His research group investigates immune/inflammatory mechanisms underlying psychiatric disorders by using both human cells and model animals.
+His research group investigates immune/inflammatory mechanisms underlying psychiatric disorders by using both human samples and model animals.
 The ultimate goal of Dr. Kano's research is to create a foundation for the development of novel therapeutic approaches for psychiatric disorders.
 Dr. Kano is an active member of the following scientific societies: American College of Neuropsychopharmacology (associate member), Society for Neuroscience (member), International Cytokine and Interferon Society (member), and International Society for Extracellular Vesicles (member).